SaaS Management

 5. Asset Panda

-Asset Panda is a cloud-based B2B SaaS software designed for IT asset discovery and management.
-With Asset Panda, organizations can easily track and manage all of their IT assets from one centralized platform.
+Asset Panda is a cloud-based platform designed for IT asset discovery and management.
+With Asset Panda, organizations can track and manage all of their IT assets from one centralized platform.

 Pros

-- It is a user-friendly interface that makes it easy for users to discover, track, and manage their IT assets.
+• The user-friendly interface makes it easy to discover, track, and manage IT assets.

 Cons

-- It can be intrusive for users, affecting the overall experience of using the tool.
+• The agent can feel intrusive for end users, affecting the overall experience.

 Customer Rating